A white Seattle teacher told police she felt unsafe around a black fifth-grader who she says threatened her

 In early May, a teacher at Van Asselt Elementary School in Seattle called the police.
-She told the dispatcher who answered that a fifth grader threatened to beat her up because she wouldn’t let him leave the classroom.
+She told the dispatcher who answered that a fifth grader threatened to beat her up.

 The student is black, she said, between 10 and 11 years old, an inch shy of 5 feet tall.
 No weapons.
 The teacher, age 27, was white.
-When police showed up at the school, the teacher decided not to press charges because she feared retaliation by school administration.
-Seattle police closed the case, and it was never forwarded to the King County Prosecutor’s Office.
+When police showed up at the school, the teacher decided not to press charges because she feared retaliation by the school administration, which had recommended other ways to react.
+Seattle police closed the case, and it was not forwarded to the King County Prosecutor’s Office.

 Last week, a Facebook page run by a group of people who say they are Seattle school-district employees posted audio of the teacher’s conversation with a dispatcher.
+“This teacher wielded her white fragility and racial bias like a weapon with no accountability,” the post with the audio stated.

-The visit from police cast a “heavy” mood over the school, which is 40% black, said teacher Megan Isakson.
+The visit from police cast a “heavy” mood over the school, which is 40% black, teacher Megan Isakson said.
 But it also led the way for a conversation about when it’s appropriate to involve police for a disciplinary issue.
-“This teacher wielded her white fragility and racial bias like a weapon with no accountability,” the post with the audio stated.

-The student allegedly told his teacher that he was going to “beat the [expletive] out of her,” and that he didn’t care that she was a woman, according to a police report from the incident.
-Upon police arriving at the school, the teacher appeared nervous, fiddled with her ID and asked for a union representative, an officer noted.
-The student puffed his chest and walked toward her, the teacher said, but never raised his fists.
-She told the dispatcher the student was under the supervision of school staff, but said she still didn’t feel safe at the school.
-“It’s a non-emergency, I need to file a police report,” she said.

 In a statement, Seattle Public Schools spokesman Tim Robinson acknowledged that racial bias in discipline is an issue in schools and called it an “unfortunate” incident.
 He said the district’s discipline policy “outlines our collective commitment” to address disproportionality.